Briefing · 01/05/2026

 The danger is automating the visible skeleton

-The sharper risk is that IT can see the visible process but miss the tacit, invisible work that keeps the organisation functioning.
+The risk is a crude automation map of the visible process.
+IT can see the visible process and miss the tacit, invisible work that keeps the organisation functioning.

 A workflow diagram might show: